 Here is an R&B funk that addresses money as a tool capable of controlling every aspect of life.

-This song portrays a man that the one he loves constantly drains him of his money.
+This song portrays a man that one he loves constantly drains him of his money.
 It not only depicts the power of money but also the power of love.

-Macklemore acknowledges the money he makes and the fame he enjoys but argued that they were not the principal reason he started rapping.
+Macklemore acknowledges the money he makes and the fame he enjoys but argues that they were not the principal reason he started rapping.
 The duo created a song that most can relate to Make money, don’t let it make you.

 This classic R&B, inspired by a romantic comedy, helps us recall that money is not everything regarding love.
 This was one of the best Pop songs released in 2000.

 The indie-pop songwriter paints the world of old money and describes that access to wealth is never enough to make everyone whole.

 I couldn’t leave this classic track from Jay-Z off the list.
 It was on Reasonable Doubt, considered one of the best rap albums of all time.
 Listen to Jay’s verses on this track and see if it doesn’t motivate you just a little bit.